Patient Handbook for Pioneers Medical CEnter

 Living Wills and Health Care Power of Attorney

 If you are 18 or older and mentally competent, you have the right to make decisions about your medical treatment.
 If you want to control decisions about your health care, including during times you are unable to express your wishes, you will need an Advance Directive.
 An Advance Directive is a set of instructions where you outline the health care you want in the event you lose the ability to make or communicate decisions.
 There are three kinds of Advance Directives: a Living Will, a Health Care Power of Attorney and Advance Instructions for Mental Health Treatment.
 You can obtain these forms from your nurse or physician.

 There may be a time when you are called on to make a decision about health care for yourself or for a loved one.
 This can often be a confusing, frightening or painful task.
 Increased understanding among patients, families and health care providers may lessen your fears and help relieve the burden that such difficult decision making may cause.
-Pioneers has resources to help you in such circumstances, and our staff are prepared to listen and respond to you.
+PMC has resources to help you in such circumstances, and our staff is prepared to listen and respond to you.
 We can help get all the facts you need to make a decision and can offer feedback and suggestions.
 While we will never come up with a final answer or tell you what to do, staff members have been educated in medical ethics and can share their knowledge and experience.
 To access the appropriate personnel, please call the Chief Nurse.

 Should a patient require it, the hospital has access to interpreters for a number of foreign languages.
 Please let your nurse know if you need an interpreter.

 Volunteers deliver flowers to your room, unless you have opted to not be listed in the hospital directory for privacy reasons.
 Please keep in mind that large plants and flowers are difficult to deliver and remove upon discharge.
 Newspapers and magazines may be requested at the Nurses Station.

 The services of a notary are available for patients free of charge.
 For information, call ext.
 292.